Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Longsword
 - Attunement

-**Mists Edge**: Whenever you damage a creauture with _Blade of the Ruined King_, they take damage equal to 1d4 necrotic damage and you heal for that amount.
+**Mists Edge**: Whenever you damage a creauture with _Blade of the Ruined King_, they take 1d4 additional necrotic damage and you heal for that amount.

 **Siphon**: Damaging creatures gives them a stack of _Siphon_.
 A creature with five stacks takes 3d8 necrotic damage, and you heal equal to the amount.
 Once this effect is used, it cannot be used again until 30 seconds pass.